 So far, confirmation of 34 structures has been received, including the 3 Arena, Convention Center, Mansion House, Cork City Council, National Concert Hall, Christ Church Cathedral, Shannon Airport, NUI Maynooth and Galway Cathedral.
 Elsewhere, Niagara Falls, the Canada Peace Bridge, Perth Concert Hall, the Trafalgar Sq Fountains, Taipei Tower and The Sichuan Tower to name just a few, will don the same colour also.
 Continue reading

-Imagine, you’re stuck with me in The Big Bang Theory.
+Imagine, you’re stuck with me in an utterly crazy, hilarious episode of The Big Bang Theory.

 There is the Penny-type of person who thinks along the lines of “Not seeing = questioning = perhaps, possibly, maybe believing”.
-She thinks it’s hard to value the worth of something when it’s not visible, but given time to learn, she might just try and see things from your side.
+She thinks it’s hard to value the worth of something when it’s not visible, but given time to learn, she might just try and see things your way.

 Feel free to consider me a female ahem… Leonard who knows that he’s not on the same score card anymore than some of his contemporaries.
 He knows that there is truth in the world, and more importantly, inside him.
 He says, “It exists, I have proof, and I will demonstrate it to you until you finally believe it exists.”